confluentinc/ksql/README.md

 > **KSQL is now GA and officially supported by Confluent Inc. [Get started with KSQL today](#getting-started).**

 KSQL is the streaming SQL engine for Apache Kafka.

-KSQL is the streaming SQL engine for Apache Kafka.
 It provides a simple and completely interactive SQL interface for stream processing on Kafka; no need to write code in a programming language such as Java or Python.
 KSQL is distributed, scalable, reliable, and real-time.
 It supports a wide range of powerful stream processing operations including aggregations, joins, windowing, sessionization, and much more.

 Click here to watch a screencast of the KSQL demo on YouTube.